#34 - How to run a brainstorming meeting

 Solo vs. Group

 Good group brainstorming sessions tend to come from people who have some experience exploring and developing ideas on their own, and are enjoy the experience of doing it with others.
-The teams that get the most out of brainstorming sessions are the ones that have the best team culture around ideas, and the process for going about finding, refining and harvesting ideas.
+The teams that get the most out of brainstorming sessions are ones with good culture around ideas, where people feel safe expressing themselves and trust the people that they work with to try to find the best in what they say.

 Some people have better instincts, more experience, or derive more please from the process of doing it than others, but we can all do it.
 Our brains are built to problem solve, and there is no special creative gene that identifies some people as being entirely creative and others as not at all.
 Having taught design for years, I’m convinced that most people have a lousy judgement on how creative they are, or are not.
 Some people with fancy design degrees are incredibly not creative, happily and pridefully copying and refining the basic ideas of others, while at the same time, some helpdesk phone specialists and IT managers are capable of interesting and clever new approaches to things.
 Good managers (and good designers) know this.
 Everyone should be encouraged to think, and be creative, even on their own time.
 Teams that do this cultivate stronger creative thinkers, and have more raw material to work with whenever brainstorming meetings are held.
 There are no pedigrees in thinking: and if you have a good command of the brainstorming process, and a team fluent in how to contribute to it, you can bring outsiders in and have them contribute if they have the aptitude for it no matter what degrees or job titles they have.